Fred's Vietnam Days

 This is the outside of our barracks area in Alpha Company (we called them "hooches").
 The sand bags were to protect us from incoming enemy mortar fire.
 The sinks we used to wash up are under the covered awnings in the center walkway.
 As I mentioned above, the Vietnamese were there to do cleanup work and were paid by the Army.
 (That is NOT snow on the ground, just the light colored dirt of Lai Khe.
 Trust me, that part of the country has never seen anything resembling snow!)

-My actual "hooch", (Can't recall my Squad or Platoon numbers), Alpha Company, 2nd Battalion, 28th Infantry Regiment, 1st Infantry Division, Michelin French Rubber Plantation at Lai Khe, Binh Duong Province, South Vietnam, Asian Continent, Northern Hemispere, Planet Earth, Solar System, Milky Way Galaxy, The Universe.
+My actual "hooch", 2nd Squad, 1st Platoon, Alpha Company, 2nd Battalion, 28th Infantry Regiment, 1st Infantry Division, Michelin French Rubber Plantation at Lai Khe, Binh Duong Province, South Vietnam, Asian Continent, Northern Hemispere, Planet Earth, Solar System, Milky Way Galaxy, The Universe.
 (Sorry 'bout that - chalk it up to Agent Orange exposure...)
 Picture taken Spring-Summer 1968.
+That's Tim Allison at the door.

 This attack originated out of the Vietnamese Village and shows what a VC satchel charge does to a barracks hooch.
 My buddy, Sgt.
 McDevitt, was seriously wounded in this 3/31/68 attack in Lai Khe (this photo provided by Sgt.
 Larry McDevitt).
 This had been my hooch when I was in HHC.
 Not sure if this was the corner my bunk was in or if I was in the corner diagonally across at the other end.
 It's somewhat of a moot point anyway, since I had already been transferred to Alpha Company on 3/3/68 (about 4 weeks prior), and was actually in the Battalion's NDP, some 10-15 miles west of Lai Khe, at the time of this attack.
 Once again, lucky me!

 A typical toilet in Lai Khe.
 They were basically outhouses set on 55 gallon drums that had been cut in half.
-The Vietnamese workers (some are shown in this picture) would regularly drag the drums out of the outhouse and burn diesel fuel directly in the drums to "flush its contents".
+The Vietnamese workers (some are shown in this picture) would regularly drag the drums out of the outhouse so they could pour diesel fuel directly in the drums and set it ablaze.
+After this "flushing" process had cooled, the drums would be returned to the "latrine".

 These were our showers in Lai Khe.
-Since the ambient temperature was always between 90-100 degrees, there was no need to heat the water in the 55 gallon drums.
-Of course, we only got to use these once every two weeks or so when we came back to the base camp between missions.
+Since the ambient temperature was always between 90-100 degrees, there was no real need to heat the water in the 55 gallon drums.
+These were enlisted men's showers.
+The officers' showers were similar, except theirs were heated so they had hot showers.
+Of course, we only got to use these showers once every two weeks or so when we came back to the base camp between missions.
 Needless to say, we were pretty gross in between, even though we tried to clean up as best we could by washing up in the field using our helmet (known as our "steel pot") as a sink/bathtub.
 No wonder "Charlie" could smell us coming from afar!
 'Course we could smell them as well.
 Their odor was distinctly different though, because of their different diet.

 Once however (March 22, 1968), we came upon this stream on an S&D (Search & Destroy) patrol.
 It had no leaches, which was somewhat rare!
 We were in the Montagnard area outside Quan Loi (an area noted for its bright red soil).
 Montagnards were indigenous, primative people of the rural mountainous area.
 They did not take sides in the war and tried to remain uninvolved.
 Our CO got permission from the owner of the land to let us bathe in the stream.
 You have no idea how that improved morale that day!
 Know that we still had to guard ourselves against the enemy, so the bathing was done in two shifts.
 (No, I CAN'T tell you what that guy in the lower left is sitting on, NOR can I tell you what he might actually be doing to himself!)